Vetelys/Tuni-Place-Recognition-demo/README.md

 ## Server
-  Server file provided in this repository is just a dummy version that does not do any visual localization, but is able to respond to the requests from the phone for debugging purposes.
+  Server file provided in this repository is just a dummy version that does not do any visual localization, but is able to respond to the requests from the Android software.
+Feel free to modify it to fit for your localization purposes, for example using the toolbox found at https://github.com/cvg/Hierarchical-Localization.